victorcaquilpan/PPGNet-Cat/README.md

 <img src="images/keypoints_example.jpg" width="500">
 </p>

+<p align="justify"> The data utilized for training is private, however, there is possible to use a feral cat dataset from <a href="https://datadryad.org/stash/dataset/doi:10.5061/dryad.69p8cz95w">Data Dryad</a> with images of labelled feral cats from Victoria's national parks, Australia.</p>

 # Demos

 <p align="justify"> <b>Demo1</b>: There is a demo available (<b>demo1.ipynb</b>) to run the evaluation model over a set of 20 images randomly selected from our test subset (images are available in <b>data/sample</b> directory), creating the embedding of each image.
 The output of this script generates a <b>gif</b> animation with each one of the sample images and their estimated location in a two-dimension space after using